HeuristicPerson/bluetooth_2_hid/README.md

 Sounds familiar?
 Congratulations! **You just found the solution!**

 Linux's gadget mode allows a Raspberry Pi to act as USB HID (Human Interface Device).
-Essentially, for the host it appears like a regular USB keyboard or mouse.
+Therefore, from the host's perspective, it appears like a regular USB keyboard or mouse.

 ## 2. Features

 - Simple installation and highly automated setup
 - Supports multiple input devices (currently keyboard and mouse - more than one of each kind simultaneously)
-- Supports [146 multimedia keys](https://github.com/quaxalber/bluetooth_2_usb/blob/8b1c5f8097bbdedfe4cef46e07686a1059ea2979/lib/evdev_adapter.py#L142) (e.g. mute, volume up/down, launch browser, etc.)
+- Supports [146 multimedia keys](https://github.com/quaxalber/bluetooth_2_usb/blob/8b1c5f8097bbdedfe4cef46e07686a1059ea2979/lib/evdev_adapter.py#L142) (e.g., mute, volume up/down, launch browser, etc.)
 - Auto-reconnect feature for input devices (power off, energy saving mode, out of range, etc.)
 - Robust error handling and logging
 - Installation as a systemd service